ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    {: caption="Inbound rules" caption-side="bottom"}

+1. Next, add the **outbound** rule.
+The port of the backend depends on the software you are installing on the virtual server.
+This tutorial uses a web server listening on port 80.
+See the table **Outbound rules** below for values.

    | Protocol | Destination type | Destination | Value    | Description |
    |------------|---------------|----------|-----------|----------|
    | TCP         | Security group | vpc-pubpriv-backend-sg | Ports 80-80  | This rule allows the frontend server to communicate with the backend server. |

    {: caption="Outbound rules" caption-side="bottom"}

+1. Access the frontend instance again at `http://<floating-ip-address-of-the-frontend-vsi>` to view the welcome page of the web server.

 ### Test the connectivity between the frontend and the backend
 {: #vpc-public-app-private-backend-16}